This interview was conducted as part of the interview podcast LGBTQ&A.

 As planned, in five years, she did just that and made it to the finals of season nine.
 "I always try to keep up a one-year plan, a two-year plan, and a five-year plan to keep myself on track," she says.
 "Doing that has honestly helped me to be able to be where I am and reach the level of success that I'm at now."

 Now, at 31, Couleé is focussed on her nine-year plan.
-She revealed her intention to retire by 40 on this week's episode of the LGBTQ&A podcast, saying, "If we're going to be real, people don't care about drag queens when they get older and they don't look young and hot and fresh anymore."
+On this week's episode of LGBTQ&A, she revealed her intention to retire by 40, saying, "If we're going to be real, people don't care about drag queens when they don't look young and hot and fresh anymore."
 She also talks about what she wants her legacy to look like, the album she's been working on for the past three years, and how growing up with a mom who's a reverend informed her experience of gender.

 Read hights below and click here to listen to the full podcast.